tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/nextcloud/README.md

 ## Scripts included on this directory:

+- nextcloud-XX-generic-storage-apache.sh: Nextcloud fully automated installer with standard storage (where XX is the nextcloud release) - apache version.
-- nextcloud-XX-generic-storage.sh: Nextcloud fully automated installer with standard storage (where XX is the nextcloud release).
+- nextcloud-XX-generic-storage-nginx.sh: Nextcloud fully automated installer with standard storage (where XX is the nextcloud release) - nginx version.
-- nextcloud-XX-minios3-storage.sh: Nextcloud fully automated installer with minio-s3 based storage (where XX is the nextcloud release).
+- nextcloud-XX-minios3-storage-apache.sh: Nextcloud fully automated installer with minio-s3 based storage (where XX is the nextcloud release).

 ## Usage: